Effective algebraic integration in bounded genus: Non-isotrivial fibrations

 The proposition above is certainly not optimal.
-There are are many refinements of the results of Section \ref{S:Seshadri} in the literature that lead to better constants.
-See for instance \cite{MR3362122} and references therein.
 The real question underlying the whole issue here is whether or not one can provide universal bounds which do not depend on the index of the foliation.
 The reader will find a more precise formulation of this question in Problem \ref{prob:non vanishing}.